geo-martino/aiorequestful/docs/guides/timer.rst

 :py:class:`.CountTimer`
 -----------------------

-Provides an abstract implementation for managing a number of :py:class:`.Timer` increases specified by a given ``count`` value.
+Provides an abstract implementation for managing a number of :py:class:`.Timer` value increases specified by a given ``count`` value.

 :py:class:`.StepCountTimer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increases time value by a given ``step`` amount a distinct number of times.
+Increases timer value by a given ``step`` amount a distinct number of times.

 .. literalinclude:: scripts/timer.py
    :language: Python